Alejandra1111/dash_BLM_tracker/container_app/about_text1.md

 The app identifies **the most retweeted Twitter users** in **a selected timespan** (out of last hour, today, yesterday, past 7 days).

+#### Daily Summary Subscription

+A user can sign up to receive a daily summary via email.
+All the information we collect is email address.
+The daily email is scheduled sometime around 4 to 5 pm CST.
+Unsubscribing is done by re-entering the email address, which the app recognizes and changes the subscribe-button into an unsubscribe-button.

 ---